Up to $105,000 per year

-Appointments are for 2 years and based on positive annual evaluation of trainee progress
+Appointments are for up to 3 years and based on positive annual evaluation of trainee progress

 The goal of the CTSC KL2 Career Development Award is to increase the pool of qualified clinical and translational (C/T) researchers trained to address the challenges of today’s complex clinical care environment by providing rigorous training and mentoring to conduct translational team research across disciplines and institutions.

-KL2 Scholars pursue research training at 75% time and effort (50% for surgeons and other specific clinical specialties).
-Appointments are normally made for 12 months (no less than 9 months), up to 2 years based on positive bi-annual evaluation of scholarly progress.
+KL2 Scholars pursue research training at 75% time and effort (50% minimum for surgeons).
+Appointments are normally made for 12 months (no less than 9 months), up to 3 years, based on positive bi-annual evaluation of scholarly progress.
 Scholars receive:

 - Salary support at the NIH approved level